BBDO/SmackTheSnowman/readme.md

 We wanted to make something fun to celebrate the holiday season that all employees could enjoy.

 Created by Mathias Appelblad, Sermad Buni, Jason Walters, and Michael Enerva.
-    Developed by Jason Walters
+    Developed by Jason Walters.
-    Artwork by Michael Enerva
+    Artwork by Michael Enerva.

 Included are all required addon's in Addons.zip, located in `bin/data/`.
 Unpack and move to `openFrameworks/addons/` folder before using.